autumnleaves123/info-2300-final-project/documents/design-plan.md

 [Tell us about your client.
 Who is your client?
 What kind of website do they want?
 What are their key goals?]

+  CUDAP --> sign language?
+  kind of website they want:
+  their key goals:

 [NOTE: If you are redesigning an existing website, give us the current URL and some screenshots of the current site.
 Tell us how you plan to update the site in a significant way that meets the final project requirements.]

 ## Milestone 1, Part III: Client Requirements